aspiers/shell-env/README.md

     * [`xauth-user`](https://github.com/aspiers/shell-env/blob/master/bin/xauth-user) - Give another user access to this `$DISPLAY` via `xauth`.
     * [`zipseqs`](https://github.com/aspiers/shell-env/blob/master/bin/zipseqs) - Take two or more sequences and 'zip' them together
       (in the functional programming sense).

+## LICENSE

+The software in this repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.